-HMRC guidance on the most important factors in determining an individual's deemed employment tax status selects as key factors:
+In its guidance on determining an individual's deemed employment tax status, HMRC lists three key factors:

-- Personal service.
-In order for the engaged person to be an employee either for tax or for working rights purposes, they must be obliged to provide their services personally.
-For many cases the right to provide a substitute to do the work or the absence of that right can be an important factor and has been the determinant in some employment legal rights cases.
+In order for the engaged person to be an employee for tax or working rights purposes, they must be obliged to provide their services personally.
+For many cases, the right to provide a substitute to do the work or the absence of that right can be an important factor and has been the determinant in some employment legal rights cases.

-- Mutuality of obligation.
-HMRC guidance states that as a minimum, in an employment relationship there must be an obligation on the part of the engaged individual to provide his or her work or skill and an obligation on the part of the engager to pay that engaged individual for that service.
-Employment legal rights assessments also see this contractual mutuality as a critical factor although it is less helpful in separating out the legal rights employee status from that of the legal rights worker status since it may often be present in both.
+As a minimum, an employment relationship must contain an obligation for the engaged individual to provide his or her work or skill and an obligation for the engager to pay that individual for that service.
+Employment legal rights assessments also see this contractual mutuality as a critical factor although it is less helpful in separating out the legal rights employee status from that of the legal rights worker status, since it may often be present in both.

-- Right of control.
 To be a deemed employee for IR35 purposes or an actual employee or worker for an employment legal rights assessment, the engaged individual must be subject to a certain degree of control by the engager.
-This control may take the form of the way in which an engaged individual performs their services; what tasks have to be performed and when and where they must be performed.
+This control may relate to how an engaged individual performs their services, what tasks have to be performed, and when and where they must be performed.
 HMRC considers for deemed employee tax status that it is the right of control that matters but employment legal rights judges also look for actual control rather than a paper right.

 Two parallel bodies of (mostly) non-binding case law have grown up over the last 40 years or so as to employment status, one in the tax tribunal system and another in the employment tribunals.

-Designing the post new IR35 workforce solution should not be looked at in tax isolation in order that an end user properly manages their risks.
+The post new IR35 workforce solution should not be designed in tax isolation.

-Instead the often-pervasive employment legal rights already in existence and likely to be created or transferred must be assessed and managed effectively to avoid future claims risk.
+For end users to properly manage their risks, the employment legal rights already in existence and likely to be created or transferred must be assessed and managed effectively alongside the tax aspect.

-What’s the employment legal rights status of any engaged individual working in your business via a PSC intermediary?
+- What’s the employment legal rights status of any engaged individual working in your business via a personal service company (PSC) intermediary?